sherryrich/logo-quiz/README.md

 * [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) used to inspect and find out overlow.
 * [HTML Tree Generator](https://chrome.google.com/webstore/detail/html-tree-generator/dlbbmhhaadfnbbdnjalilhdakfmiffeg) used extension to display any page as a tree.
 * [Favicon](https://www.favicon.cc/) Used to created bookmark URL icon.
-* [Unicode](https://unicode-table.com/en/1F937/) Used forShrug Emoji in Modal
+* [Unicode](https://unicode-table.com/en/1F937/) Used for Shrug Emoji in Modal

 ## Testing

 * Browser testing was completed via Google Chrome Dev tools.
 Most notably iPhone SE (375 x 667) and larger screen sizes.
 * I tested in various browsers, Chrome, Firefox, Safari and Edge.
-* I requested code review from Code Institute fellow students on Slack channel and the feedback was very good with some notable such as 404 error when reaching the end of the quiz and css issue with the Top Scores button.
-This was resolved with the help of Suzy Bennett identfying box shaddow css issue.
+* I requested code review from Code Institute fellow students on Slack channel and the feedback was very good with some notable such as 404 error when reaching the end of the quiz and CSS issue with the Top Scores button.
+This was resolved with the help of Suzy Bennett in identifying the box shaddow CSS issue.
 * I confirmed the quiz worked as expected on every page and possible outcome / flow in the game.